Dakoriki/ESPHome-Balboa-Spa/README.md

 - Set temperature range (High/Low) and rest mode (Use/Rest)

-Upstream sources have been tested with Balboa BP2100G0 and BP601 series controllers This fork has been tested with a BP2100G1 controller
+Upstream sources have been tested with Balboa BP2100G0 and BP601 series controllers This fork has been tested with a BP2100G1 controller with an ESP8266

 # Hardware and Connections